 Having decided to make our turnouts with conventional geometry and frogs, we found that the booklet 'How to build your own 7 1/4" gauge points from bar stock' contained all the information we needed to build our own points without machine tools.
-This useful booklet is available direct from the author, Colin Edmondson.
+This useful booklet is available from the Miniature Railway Workshop.
 You may, like us, need to adapt the designs slightly to suit your chosen rail size and/or sleeper spacing, but all the information you need in order to draw up your own design variation is given.
 It would be simple enough to adapt for other gauges too.
 Rather than repeating the information that is very clearly and ably given in this booklet (and probably infringing copyright in the process), we present below a few hints and tips about what we have found to be some of the most important considerations when building turnouts, most of which is applicable to whatever design you choose to build.

 The booklet suggests making a temporary jig and workbench, which is a good idea especially if you are making several pairs of points of the same radius and prefer to work at a comfortable height.
 Of course we have ignored this sensible advice and crawl around on the ground to build our points!
 This is because we have often built a piece of track before we decide to add a pair of points.
 Our curves are not always a known (or even constant) radius, so we find it easier to build 'in situ'.
 Using base plates as supplied for the original design (rather than individual sleepers) means we can remove a few chairs from an existing bit of track, slip the base plate under the rails and on top of the sleepers to give us a flat surface to work on.
 We can then measure where the other rails need to go, shape them as necessary and weld in place once we are happy that everything is satisfactorily aligned.